Call us now 01722 718444

 Each year, the Peruvian Government release a limited number of trekking permits for the upcoming 12 months.
 Permits for April - October departures (peak trekking season) sell out extremely quickly and demand for these permits increases year on year.

 Permits will be released in October for the following year's departures.
-To avoid disappointment and in order for Discover Adventure to secure your permit, you will need to book your place early for this challenge.
+To avoid disappointment and in order for Discover Adventure to secure your permit, you will need to book your place early for this challenge and provide valid passport details.

 FIND OUT ABOUT RESPONSIBLE TOURISM AT DISCOVER ADVENTURE Dates & Prices